robbiemcmullense/se-web-ui/README.md

 All library will build in the `dist/libs` folder as everything else in the nx workspace.

+**Note :** Except the core library (web-ui), libraries do not need to be built to work with the demo application.

 ## Connect to your project locally